ropensci/dendroNetwork/paper/paper.md

 ---
-title: "dendroNetwork: a R-package to create networks of dendrochronological data"
+title: 'dendroNetwork: a R-package to create networks of dendrochronological data'
 tags:
   - R
   - dendrochronology